vlzware/stide/README.md

 ```

 #### 7. Limitations/TODO/planed upgrades?
 - The hidden secret is *fragile* - meaning the simplest change to the picture will destroy the payload.
-Of course this can be also a pro, depending on the situation.
+Note: this can be also a pro, depending on the situation;
 - No windows binaries or gui (WIP), although you can compile and run all under cygwin;
 - Outputs only png or bmp;
-- The used png compression is not optimal (WIP) and this can lead to somewhat bigger output
+- ~~The used png compression is not optimal (WIP) and this can lead to somewhat bigger output
 which has nothing to do with the inserted hidden data.
 Stide adds --nothing-- to the file just changes some bits.
-In numbers - our example cat.png grows from 66 to 85 kB.
+In numbers - our example cat.png grows from 66 to 85 kB.~~ Stide switched to libpng, so there is no more png compression penalty on the output.
-- ~~words not in the dictionary are not supported~~ Use the last command line version 'stide' which supports both - words only from the dictionary ('strict' mode) and 'loose' mode with arbitrary ASCII characters.
+- ~~words not in the dictionary are not supported~~ Stide now supports both modes - words only from the dictionary ('strict' mode) and 'loose' mode with arbitrary ASCII characters.

 ### CREDITS:
+- Stide uses [libpng](http://libpng.org/pub/png/libpng.html).
+The code for saving in png is mostly from [here](http://www.labbookpages.co.uk/software/imgProc/libPNG.html).

 - Stide uses the stb_image and stb_image_write libraries from: [STB](https://github.com/nothings/stb/).